seshagiriprabhu/system_Scripts/README.md

 Install legit
 -------------
 Assuming you have already install git.
-You can read more about leget [here](http://www.git-legit.org/)
+You can read more about legit [here](http://www.git-legit.org/)
 ```bash
 sudo apt-get install python-pip
 pip install legit